adobe/react-native-acpanalytics/README.md

 ## Installation

-You need to install the SDK with [npm](https://www.npmjs.com/) and configure the native Android/iOS project in your react native project.
-Before installing the Analytics extension it is recommended to begin by installing the [Core extension](https://github.com/adobe/react-native-acpcore).
+Install the SDK with [npm](https://www.npmjs.com/) and configure the native Android/iOS project in your react native project.
+Before installing the Analytics extension, it is recommended to first install the [Core extension](https://github.com/adobe/react-native-acpcore).

 > Note: If you are new to React Native we suggest you follow the [React Native Getting Started](<https://facebook.github.io/react-native/docs/getting-started.html>) page before continuing.